 The Board has not previously formed a policy with respect to consideration of candidates nominated by shareholders since there have been no such nominations.
 However, it is the Board's intent to consider any security holder nominees that may be properly and timely put forth in the future.
-The Board has not identified any specific, minimum qualifications or skills that it believes must be met by a nominee for director.
-The company does not have a specific policy with respect to diversity in identifying nominees for director.
-In considering nominations for the 2022 Annual Meeting, the Board reviewed the appropriate size of the Board and the skills and characteristics of directors in the context of the current make-up, background and experience of the Board and the requirements and needs of the company in the foreseeable future.
-Security holders wishing to nominate a candidate for consideration at the Annual Meeting of Shareholders in 2024 should submit the nominee's name, affiliation and other pertinent information along with a statement as to why such person should be considered for nomination.
+Security holders wishing to nominate a candidate for consideration at the Annual Meeting of Shareholders in 2025 should submit the nominee's name, affiliation and other pertinent information along with a statement as to why such person should be considered for nomination.
 Such nominations should be addressed to the Board in care of the Secretary of the company and be received no later than 60 days before the date of the Annual Meeting of Shareholders.
 The Board will evaluate any such nominees in a manner similar to that for all director nominees.